Zac Kerin

-Zachary Todd Kerin (born August 13, 1991) is an American football guard who is a free agent.
-He played college football at Toledo.
+Zachary Todd Kerin (born August 13, 1991) is an American former professional football player who was a guard in the National Football League (NFL).
+He played college football for the Toledo Rockets.
 He was signed by the Minnesota Vikings as an undrafted free agent in 2014.

-Early years
+Early life

 Kerin attended Olentangy High School in Lewis Center, Ohio, where he was a first-team All-district and special mention All-state offensive lineman as a senior.
 On defense, he collected 55 tackles, five sacks, two forced fumbles and two fumble recoveries.
 He was selected to play in the North-South All-Star Game.
-He committed to play college football at Toledo on February 4, 2009.
+He committed to play college football for the Toledo Rockets on February 4, 2009.

 College career

-Kerin played college football at Toledo from 2009 to 2013, where he was selected to the All-MAC team three consecutive seasons in 2011 (1st team), 2012 (1st team) and 2013 (2nd team).
-He appeared in 50 career games, earning 38 career starts while not missing a single game over the final three years of his collegiate career.
+Kerin played college football at the University of Toledo from 2009 to 2013, where he was selected to the All-MAC team three consecutive seasons in 2011 (1st team), 2012 (1st team) and 2013 (2nd team).
+He appeared in 50 career games for the Rockets, earning 38 career starts while not missing a single game over the final three years of his collegiate career.
 In 2013, he was a key part of the offense that ranked third in the MAC for total offense and fifth in scoring, anchoring an offensive line that only allowed five sacks during the 2013 campaign, which ranked first nationally.